-- (1) The fair value of a restricted share is equal to the Company's closing stock price on the date of grant. - (2) During fiscal 2014, the Company granted 11,238 shares of deferred stock, with a fair value of approximately \$58,643, to a director as compensation in lieu of cash and in accordance with his irrevocable election.
-The shares of deferred stock, which have no continued service requirement, will vest three years from the date of grant.
-The Company recognized compensation expense in full on the date of grant.
+(1) During fiscal 2015, the Company granted 20,349 shares of deferred stock, with a fair of approximately \$104,889, to certain directors as compensation in lieu of cash, in accordance with their irrevocable elections.
+The shares of deferred stock vest three years from the date of grant or at separation of service, based on the irrevocable election of each director.